 Skip to main content

-Exploring the impact of dispensing practicing on equity in NHS payments to general practices
+Exploring the impact of dispensing practices on equity in NHS payments to general practices

 General practices serving the most deprived populations receive less funding per weighted patient than those serving the least deprived.
 Here we show that this inequality is driven by a higher concentration of dispensing practices in more affluent areas.